API-AutoFlow/Documentations/docs/getting-started/api-autoflow-overview.md

 ![Build a flow from scratch](/assets/images/getting-started-index-scratch.png)

-To make a solution from scratch, click the Add button, then select the HTTP server from Solution page.
+To make a solution from scratch, follow the training videos by pressing the link below or going to the `Training - Video` section on the left navigation.

+{% include in_line_banner.html url="../../tutorial-video" title="Quick Start with Free Training Videos" button_name="Watch a training" message="!
+Get started faster with API AutoFlow" %}

 {: .fs-6 .fw-300 }